sgmonda/streamfu/readme.md

 ## Introduction

+Streams are async collections of data, conceptually similar to arrays, but very different in practice:

+- They can be infinite
+- They can be asynchronous
+- They are not fully loaded in memory

-Streams are async collections of data, conceptually similar to arrays, but very different in practice.
-Streams are a powerful tool for working with async data, but they can be hard to work with.
-This package provides a set of utilities to work with streams in a functional way, making it easier to work with them.
+For these reasons, streams are a powerful tool for working with async and huge data, but they can be hard to work with.

+This package provides a set of utilities to work with streams in a functional way, making it easier to work with them like you would with arrays.

-If you know how to do something with arrays, you can do it with streams too!
+### Consuming vs non-consuming operations

+Streams can be consumed only once.
+This means that, if you consume a stream, you can't consume it again.
+This is a fundamental difference with arrays, which can be consumed multiple times.

+`streamfu` provides a set of utilities that allow you to work with streams in a functional way, without consuming them.
+Take a look at `map()`, `flat()`, `zip()`...
+They all return a new stream, without consuming the original one.

+But there are some operations that consume the stream, like `reduce()`, `some()` or `indexOf()`.
+These operations are marked as such in the documentation.

+Just be sure to understand when you're consuming a stream and when you're not, to avoid unexpected behaviors.
+Here's a trick: if the operation returns a new stream, it's not consuming it.
+If it returns a promised value, it's consuming it.

 ## Usage